ITALIAN SILVER MARKS AND HALLMARKS

 T

-French hallmarking system was imposed introducing the same marks used in France for its "Département"
+French hallmarking system was imposed, adopting the same marks used in France for "Département"

 Départements 950/1000 Départements 800/1000 large works warranty mark small works warranty mark